 The hotel offers a nice bar area, where I took my complimentary drink.
 It is very cozy, even though it was quite crowded on a Saturday night.
 I did not have a look into the restaurant’s menu, though.

 The hotel offers a very nice fitness and spa area.
-The gym part looked a bit more compact, for example compared to Hotel Allegra in Kloten, Switzerland, which I visited the weekend before (Review to be published soon).
+The gym part looked a bit more compact, for example compared to Hotel Allegra in Kloten, Switzerland, which I visited the weekend before.
 But it had all kinds of machines, even a rowing trainer.
 On the other hand, Novotel Glasgow Centre offered a steam bath and a sauna next to the fitness room.
 Both facilities were, of course, rather small, but looked really nice.
 In order to enter the gym area, you need to sign a form with some questions on your physical health.

 In the lobby area, there is also an X-Box and a playing table where you can have some family fun.